skerkour/kerkour.com/content/blog/bloom-whats-next.md

 Also we love <a href="http://www.paulgraham.com/ramenprofitable.html" target="_blank" rel="noopener">ramen</a> 😉.

-## What will you do if other companies use your work to hijack your revenues?
+## What will you do if other companies use your work to hijack some of your revenues?

 It would be fantastic!

+We believe that business models relying on donations to survive is not the right way to tackle current monopolies.

 Thanks to the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html" target="_blank" rel="noopener">GNU Affero General Public License v3.0</a> we use, if someone modify our work they are bound by law to redistribue it under the same terms.